-94. The retinoblastoma protein pRB acts as a negative regulator of transcription factors that drive cellular proliferation.
-In tumour cells, the pRB pathway is often defective, allowing cellular proliferation and promoting tumour growth (Cascallo et al., 2007; Miao et al., 2024).
+- 97. The retinoblastoma protein pRB acts as a negative regulator of transcription factors that drive cellular proliferation, most notably E2F.
+In tumour cells, the pRB pathway is often defective, allowing cellular proliferation and promoting tumour growth as a result of elevated levels of E2F that are permissive for tumour proliferation (Cascallo et al., 2007; Miao et al., 2024).
 Deletion d1107 prevents E1A binding to pRB (Cascallo et al., 2007; Miao et al., 2024), preventing the activation of cellular transcription factors that allow viral replication (Cascallo et al., 2007; Laborda et al., 2014).
-Therefore, the deletion d1107 is expected to prevent replication of the GMO in healthy cells but allow replication in tumour cells in which the pRB pathway is defective.

-95. Part of the gene encoding E3, which is not required for viral replication, is deleted and replaced with human CD40L under control of a constitutive CMV promoter.
+In cells with functional pRB and low levels of free E2F, the GMO is not expected to replicate efficiently.
+Therefore, the deletion d1107 is expected to prevent replication of the GMO in healthy cells but allow replication in tumour cells in which the pRB pathway is defective. - 98.
+In melanomas, p300 is mutated in an estimated 10% of tumours (Kim et al., 2019) and pRB is mutated in 2-15% of tumours (Vanni et al., 2020). - 99.
+Part of the gene encoding E3, which is not required for viral replication, is deleted and replaced with human CD40L under control of a constitutive CMV promoter.
 CD40L is the ligand for CD40, a member of the tumour necrosis factor family of proteins, that activates B cells and antibody production.
-CD40L has been used in oncolytic therapies to amplify immune responses against infected tumour cells (Lu et al., 2022).

-96. As a result of these genetic modifications, the GMO is expected to replicate preferentially in tumour cells and kill them, while having limited or no effects on healthy cells.
+CD40L has been used in oncolytic therapies to amplify immune responses against infected tumour cells (Lu et al., 2022). - 100.
+CD40L is a transmembrane glycoprotein typically expressed on the membranes of a range of immune system cells including white blood cells, dendritic cells, endothelial cells and platelets (Ahmed et al., 2024; Mabrouk et al., 2025).
+CD40L is expressed both in a membrane-bound form and as a soluble free protein, both of which can interact with CD40.
+The CD40-CD40L interaction plays a central role in autoimmune diseases.
+Increases in CD40L expression are correlated with disease severity in lupus, relapses in multiple sclerosis, Crohn's disease, immunological thrombocytopenic purpura and rheumatoid arthritis (Mabrouk et al., 2025).
+CD40L is a target for therapeutics, either through CD40L reduction by anti-CD40L agonists for treatment of autoimmune conditions, or through upregulating CD40L for cancer therapies (Ots et al., 2022). - 101.
+Elevated soluble CD40L has been implicated in chronic B cell activation and increased platelet-monocyte complexes associated with inflammatory conditions.
+In cancer and HIV patients, high plasma CD40L levels are linked to immunosuppression (Jenabian et al., 2014).
+Elevated soluble CD40L has also been proposed as a biomarker for disease severity in neurological conditions, cardiovascular conditions and sepsis, although these are typically linked to a prolonged period of CD40L elevation (Marengo et al., 2023). - 102.
+The potential for elevated CD40L causing immune disorders is an area of uncertainty taken into account for this assessment. - 103.
+The combined effect of the 3 genetic modifications, is that the GMO is expected to replicate more efficiently in tumour cells and kill them, while having limited effects on healthy cells.